 Each cenote has its own rules.
 These are the ones most cenotes have in common.

-We hope you can make your way to these cenotes and have an awesome time exploring and relaxing in their clear fresh waters.
+We hope you can make your way to these cenotes and have an awesome time exploring and relaxing in their clear freshwater.
 Check out these gorgeous cenotes in our video!
-If you have any question about these cenotes or any other cenote in the area let us know in the comments!
+If you have any questions about these cenotes or any other cenote in the area let us know in the comments!